MarcelHB/devguide/book.md

 * _Unit tests_ &ndash; The smallest pieces of executable code: methods, member methods, static portions.
 Expecting them to do what they are supposed to do locally.
 * _Integration tests_ &ndash; The combination of suitable units under controlled playbooks, also using underlying systems in a test mode (databases, file system, mock servers).
 Expecting assumptions to hold across units.
 * _System tests_ &ndash; The invocation of defined system interfaces, like invoking the executable and its parameters, opening network connections and doing HTTP requests or other interactions.
 Expecting well-defined specifications from the interaction level to be fulfilled.
 * _Acceptance tests_ or _End-to-end tests_ &ndash; Combining real-world interactions with a system for fulfilling the business case.
-Executing tests on the highest level of interaction, having a full-scale test setup underneath: UI interaction, workflow views over heterogeneous components, interactinge with remote services and hardware.
+Executing tests on the highest level of interaction, having a full-scale test setup underneath: UI interaction, workflow views over heterogeneous components, interacting with remote services and hardware.

 Regardless of what kind of test level we are looking at, we can write tests by either knowing its implementation, or just by specifiying its expectations from an outsider's perspective: